 Oh well.
 I want to share pain with you.

-I’m sure you have heard about JS6, along with cool systax stuff they finally brought in normal datatypes – Map & Set.
-I hope reader know these are very basic data structures known to any developers(even to JS ones, I hope).
+I'm sure you have heard about JS6, along with cool systax stuff they finally brought in classic datatypes - Map & Set.
+I hope dear reader know these are very basic data structures known to any developers(even to JS ones, I hope).
 I was really happy that finally I could use innovations dated back to 1970